Workplace pension plans

 There are many different types of

 Public-sector pension plans (PSPPs), the most common of which is the Government and Public Employees Retirement Plan (RREGOP).
-PSPPs are group defined benefit retirement savings plans for employees in the Québec public and parapublic sectors (public service, education, health and social services sector).
-These pension plans are administered by Retraite Québec.
+PSPPs are defined benefit plans for employees in the Québec public and parapublic sectors (public service, education, health and social services sector).
+These plans are administered by Retraite Québec.

 Other useful links